Get

 Few things in this world can make you feel as scared and helpless as realizing that your cat has gotten lost.
 Sadly, many cats that go missing are never found, and they either end up dying on the streets or languishing in a shelter.
 There is one thing that you can do that will increase your odds of finding your cat alive: microchip them.
 The tiny devices make it more likely that if your cat is found, they’ll be reunited with you in the end.

 While that sounds good in theory, it also raises a few questions.
 One of those would be how much it will cost!
-While the price can vary, you will likely pay something between $40 and $50, plus the cost of the microchip.
+While the price can vary, you will likely pay something between $25 and $501.

 How Does a Microchip Work?

-Microchips are small devices implanted just below your cat’s skin, usually between the shoulder blades.
-The chip has a radio frequency (called an RFID), and vets and animal control workers have special devices to read the frequencies.
+Microchips are small devices implanted just under your cat’s skin, usually between the shoulder blades.
+The chip uses radio frequency identification (RFID) technology, and vets and animal control workers have special devices to read the frequencies.
 The reader will disclose the pet’s unique number when it scans the chip.

 This number will be registered with the microchip company, which will also have your information on file.
 They will then contact you to inform you where your missing pet is.
 Doing things this way ensures that the only people who have access to your contact information are the microchip company.
 The person with the scanner will only be able to see your pet’s unique ID number, which is worthless to them.